-We enjoy this ancient and modern city at the same time.
-Stroll along Lake of Annecy, relax on the lawns or rent a boat or pedal boat to sail on the lake.
-Of course, there are other places to visit in the area, especially the Gorges du Fier, which we particularly like.
+We appreciate this historic city and at the same time modern.
+Stroll along the shores of Lac d'Annecy, laze on the lawns or rent a boat or a pedal boat to navigate on the lake.
+Of course, there are other places to visit in the surrounding area, especially the Gorges du Fier which we particularly like.

-Between the old town and the lake, you will find a number of large urban parks where you can walk through the greenery and along the waterfront.
-The Jardins d'Europe were built at the end of the 19th century and are full of beautiful century-old trees.
-With the ponds and fountains in the park, they provide a lot of cooling in summer.
-From the Gardens of Europe, cross the magnificent Pont des Amours to the Easter tree.
-From there, you can continue on the boulevard to the Imperial Gardens Palace.
-The imposing Imperial Palace Hotel and Casino dates back to the 20th century and offers a magnificent view of the lake.
+Between the old town and the lake you will find a number of large city parks where you can take a walk through the greenery and along the waterfront.
+The Jardins d'Europe were laid out at the end of the 19th century and are full of beautiful hundred-year-old trees.
+Together with the ponds and fountains in the park, they provide a lot of cooling in the summer.
+From the Jardins de l'Europe, cross the magnificent Pont des Amours to the Pâquier.
+From there, you can continue along the boulevard to the palace of the Imperial Gardens.
+The imposing Imperial Palace Hotel-Casino dates back to the 20th century and offers a magnificent view of the lake.